 What is Calvinistic theory?

-The highest ideal of life was that of the ecclesiastical minister.
+The highest ideal of life was that of the pastoral minister.
 Who abandoned ordinary life to devote himself to spiritual life.
-No matter where you are born, effort, poise, thrift, zeal in doing your duty.
-Elevates you to the highest rung of humanity and makes you the equal of nobles and princes.
+No matter where you are born, effort, poise, thrift, and zeal in doing your duty.
+It elevates you to the highest rung of humanity and makes you the equal of nobles and princes.

 The Calvinist theory of the Church of Rome betrayed the teaching of the apostles and forefathers of the early centuries.
-Thus the “Protestant” and “Reformed” are not the bastards of Christianity, but its true representatives.
+Thus the “Protestant” and “Reformed” are not the bastards of Christianity but their true representatives.

-His first published work was a commentary on the Roman philosopher Seneca’s De clementia.
-He soon adopted the principles of the Reformation, which he began to propagate in Paris from 1532.
+His first published work was a commentary on the Roman philosopher Seneca’s De Clementia.
+He soon adopted the principles of the Reformation, which he began to propagate in Paris in 1532.
 Threatened with imprisonment, he fled to Nérac under the protection of the Protestant Margaret of Navarre.

 - Calvin recognizes only two sacraments (sacraments): baptism and communion (communion).
-He rejects the dogma of the real presence of the “body and blood of the Lord” in communion.
+He rejects the dogma of the presence of the “body and blood of the Lord” in harmony.
 The invocation of saints, the institution of the episcopate.

-- Calvin believes in an absolute predestination of the elect and those condemned to “last judgement”, thus completely rejecting free will.
+- Calvin believes in absolute predestination of the elect and those condemned to “last judgment,” thus wholly rejecting free will.
 Calvin’s publications spread his ideas of a properly Reformed church to many parts of Europe.

-- Calvinism became the religion of the majority of the population in Scotland, the Netherlands and parts of northern Germany and had a great influence in Hungary and Poland.
+- Calvinism became the religion of most of the population in Scotland, the Netherlands and par, ts of northern Germany and greatly influenced Hungary and Poland.

-Calvin’s health began to deteriorate and he suffered from migraines, pulmonary haemorrhages, gout and kidney stones.
+Calvin’s health began to deteriorate, and he suffered from migraines, pulmonary hemorrhages, gout, and kidney stones.
 He spent his private life on Lake Geneva, reading Scripture and drinking red wine.
-Towards the end of his life, he would say to his friends who were suffering from his daily regimen of work.
+Toward the end of his life, he would tell his friends that he was suffering from his daily work regimen.
 “What, do you want the Lord to find me idle when he comes?”